themillhousegroup/md-in-blogger/README.md

 I have set the showdown convertor to to GitHub flavor markdown.
 The libraries are hosted by the kind folks at [cdnjs](http://cdnjs.com).
-The core javascript is hosted on the [surge.sh](http://surge.sh) CDN.
+The core javascript is hosted on [github-pages](https://themillhousegroup.github.io/md-in-blogger/)